-Understanding the National Shortage of Teachers of Color
+Understanding the Shortage of Teachers of Color in Maryland

-About 41 percent of U.S. K-12 public school students are Black or Latino, but only 16 percent of teachers are Black or Latino.
+About 50 percent of Maryland K-12 public school students are Black or Latino, but only 20 percent of teachers are Black or Latino.
 As a result, students of all backgrounds miss out on the many academic and social-emotional benefits of a racially and ethnically diverse teacher workforce.
-The data are stark: Thousands of Black and Latino students attend a school where they have no same-race teachers.
-Even larger percentages of White students attend a school without a Black teacher and/or Latino teacher.1
+The data are stark: Over 34,000 Black and Latino students attend a school where they have no same-race teachers.
+Moreover, almost 30 percent of White students attend a school without a single Black teacher, and two in five attend a school without a single Latino teacher.1